 Who said practicing times tables can't be fun?
-Create a set of targets, get out a deck of cards, and get ready to practice multiplication.
-Kids are awarded points for correct answers, plus, they get one step closer to memorizing times tables!
+Create some target cards, a factor board, grab some counters and get ready to practice multiplication.
+This game will help get your kid one step closer to memorizing her times tables!

 What You Need:

 - 4 sheets of white paper

 - 2 counters (little piece of green paper)

 What You Do:

 - Using the marker, have your child write the numbers one through ten on one of the sheets of white paper.
 This is the factor board that you'll place counters on to reach the target numbers on your cards.

 - Have her set the sheet to the side.